yasirbhutta/yasirbhutta.github.io/matlab/docs/vectors-matrices.md

 7. How do you access single elements, entire rows or columns, and specific elements using linear indices in matrices?
 8. Describe matrix concatenation using square brackets ([]).
 9. What are some special matrices you can create in MATLAB (zeros, ones, eye, etc.)?
+10. What are the different methods for creating matrices in MATLAB?
+11. How do you access specific elements in a matrix using indexing?
+12. When is horizontal concatenation preferable over vertical concatenation?
+13. Can you explain the concept of mixed concatenation with an example?

 **Matrix Functions:**